Your Ultimate Guide to the Global Korea Scholarship (GKS) for Indian Students

 - 3 min read

 The Global Korea Scholarship (GKS) is one of the most competitive and prestigious fully funded scholarships in the world.
-Every year, hundreds of Indian students apply—with only a small number making it to the final selection.
+Every year, hundreds of Indian students apply, but only a small number make it to the final selection.

 If you’ve just completed your TOPIK exam, congratulations!
 You’ve cleared one of the major steps in your GKS preparation.
 With the application window expected in February 2026 and we’re currently in November, this is the best time for Indian applicants to organize their documents and strengthen their application.